 Spring is in the air – and so are respiratory irritants.
 And also bacteria and dust, and even virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about your home’s indoor air.
+But we aren’t talking about outdoor air; we’re talking about your home’s indoor air.

-Over 45 million Americans live with allergies and 24 million deal with asthma.
+Over 45 million Americans suffer from allergies and 24 million are affected by asthma.
 So this month, we're calling out sneezes so you can call in the Experts, for FREE.
 Call All American Air Service Experts ASAP to get a NO-CHARGE home air quality and comfort analysis at 386-310-2061 or schedule your appointment online

 Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more recommendations from All American Air Service Experts:
+Here are some additional tips from All American Air Service Experts:

-If you don’t feel like such a high-efficiency air filtration system is a good product for your home, there are many options to choose from when it comes to improving your family’s air quality.
-Below are a few air filters and cleaners that you can choose for your home’s air quality.
+If you don’t feel like such a high-grade air filtration system is a good product for your home, there are many options to choose from when it comes to bettering your family’s air quality.
+Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These systems help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+These systems help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a study, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
-Investing in a UV light system helps to kill off these allergens and keep your indoor air healthy.
+Investing in a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
-On the other hand, too much humidity can foster the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in in just a few days.
+On the other hand, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help improve the quality of your indoor air with All American Air Service Experts.
-Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help better the quality of your indoor air with All American Air Service Experts.
+Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.